 College Elementary School District, located in northern Santa Barbara County, is one of the oldest school districts in California.
 The district was initially formed in 1844 as the Santa Ynez Mission's seminary.
 Classes have been held at the College campus since the late 1800s.
 Construction began at the Santa Ynez campus in 1964 and our gymnasium was completed in 1971.
+Santa Ynez Elementary School facilities have recently been updated and reflect a state-of-the-art learning environment.
 Our districtwide focus supports every student's achievement of district and state standards.
 College Elementary School District is comprised of two campuses, College Elementary School and Santa Ynez Elementary School.
 The campuses are adjoining and share the same administration.